Duke vs. St. John's odds, March Madness predictions: 2026 NCAA Tournament Sweet 16 picks from proven model

 The fifth-seeded St. John's Red Storm clashes with the top-seeded Duke Blue Devils in a 2026 NCAA Tournament East Region Sweet 16 matchup on Friday.
 St. John's is coming off a 67-65 last-second victory over Kansas on Sunday in the second round, while Duke defeated TCU 81-58 on Saturday.
 The Red Storm (30-6), who won the Big East at 18-2 and claimed the conference tournament title, have won eight in a row.
 The Blue Devils (34-2), who won the ACC at 17-1 as well as the ACC Tournament crown, have won 13 straight.
 Duke lists Caleb Foster and Patrick Ngongba as questionable.

 Tipoff from Capital One Arena in Washington, D.C., is set for 7:10 p.m.
 ET.
-The Blue Devils are 6.5-point favorites in the latest St. John's vs. Duke odds, while the over/under for total points scored is 141.5.
+The Blue Devils are 6.5-point favorites in the latest Duke vs. St. John's odds, while the over/under for total points scored is 141.5, down a point from the opener.
 Before making any St. John's vs. Duke picks, check out the St. John's vs. Duke predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 Sweet 16 on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.